mmterpstra/TableToXlsx/README.md

 Use examples

-this both examples will generate file.tsv.xlsx the second will overwrite the first.
+This both examples will generate file.tsv.xlsx the second will overwrite the first.

 ```
 perl ${TABTOXLSX_HOME}tableToXlsxAsStrings.pl \\t file.tsv